ska-telescope/developer.skatelescope.org/src/explanation/merge-request-quality.rst

 Wrong Merge Request Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This check warns users from merging their branch without the Merge Request being configured with the right settings.
 The level of this check is a failure, and to avoid it the Merge Request should be configured as listed in :ref:`merge-request`.
 Some of the settings can only be changed by the maintainers.
-These settings are listed in :ref:`merge-settings-maintainers`.

 Missing Assignee in MR
 ^^^^^^^^^^^^^^^^^^^^^^